cbcrg/mouse-pergola-reproduce/README.md

 ![CircleCI status](https://circleci.com/gh/cbcrg/mouse-pergola-reproduce.png?style=shield)
 [![nextflow](https://img.shields.io/badge/nextflow-%E2%89%A50.20.0-brightgreen.svg)](http://nextflow.io)

-This repository contains the software, scripts and data to reproduce the results corresponding to the CB1 mice experiment of the Pergola paper.
+This repository contains the software, scripts and data to reproduce the results corresponding to the high-fat diet mice experiment of the Pergola paper.
+The original source of this data set can be found on this [paper](https://onlinelibrary.wiley.com/doi/abs/10.1111/adb.12595)

 If you have not install yet [docker](https://www.docker.com/) and [nextflow](https://www.nextflow.io/), follow this [intructions](https://github.com/cbcrg/pergola-reproduce/blob/master/README.md)